-From 6th April 2020, businesses employing freelance contractors will have to determine whether they are freelance or could be classed as full-time employees.
+From 6th April 2020, businesses employing freelance contractors now have to determine whether they are freelance or could be classed as full-time employees.

 This is driven by HMRC and is an anti-tax avoidance provision aiming to stop tax and NI avoidance by identifying freelance contractors who have full time positions within a business and therefore are, but for their label of contractor, employees.

-Although IR35 has been around since 2000, research has shown that many small businesses still have limited understanding .
+Although IR35 has been around since 2000, research has shown that many small businesses still have limited understanding.
 Here’s our quick guide and what you need to do next.
-Please be aware employment status is a notoriously complex area and this blog post is only a guide and is not to be regarded as a substitute for consultation with one of our consultants, since every case will ultimately turn on its own particular facts and circumstances.
+Please be aware employment status is a notoriously complex area and this blog post is only a guide and is not to be regarded as a substitute for consultation with one of our team, since every case will ultimately turn on its own particular facts and circumstances.

 What does this mean for your business?